sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 It’s up to you to decide if this is actually a useful value to have or if it would be better to force the users of the ``Person`` class to choose the values themselves.
+You shouldn’t, however, reflexively create a no-argument constructor.

 |Exercise| **Check Your Understanding**